Contacts and Constraints

 Community Discussions

-Can someone help me understand Real‑Time Physics from chapter 9?
-I'm struggling to see how it connects to Dynamics Modeling.
+Can someone help me understand Contact Resolution from chapter 8?
+I'm struggling to see how it connects to Collision Detection.

 Could you elaborate on what you mean by this?
 I'm not sure I follow.